xinminlabs/synvert-docs/_posts/2023-02-03-react-add-autocomplete-attribute.md

 <Field name="new_password" type="password" />
 ```

-We want to add autocomplete attribute to the field elements, so the code will become:
+We want to add `autoComplete` attribute to the Field elements, so the code will become:

 ```jsx
 <Field name="email" type="email" autoComplete="email" />